Uberi/University-Notes/MATH137/MATH137.md

 Related Rates
 -------------

+Related rates have multiple variables that are related in some way, and involve the derivatives of these variables.

 A train departs moving Eastward traveling at 45 km/h while another departs 1 hour later moving South at 60 km/h.
 How fast is the distance between the trains changing 4 hours after the first train departs?

 > Let $P$ be the point of departure of the two trains.